hashicorp/azure-consul/README.md

 ## Deploy the Consul Cluster

-1. `git clone` the [`hashicorp-guides/azure-consul-multi-region`](https://github.com/hashicorp-guides/azure-consul-multi-region) repository
+1. `git clone` the [`hashicorp-guides/azure-consul`](https://github.com/hashicorp-guides/azure-consul) repository

-2. `cd` into the `azure-consul-multi-region/terraform` directory
+2. `cd` into the desired Terraform subdirectory: `azure-consul/terraform/[single-region | multi-region]`

-3. At this point, you will need to customize the `terraform.tfvars` with your specific values.
-There's a `terraform.tfvars.example` file provided.
-Update the appropriate values:
+3. At this point, you will need to create a `terraform.tfvars` file, which contains the Azure read-only credentials for Consul auto-join.
+    * NOTE: We explicitly add this file to our .gitignore file to avoid inadvertantly committing sensitive information.
+There's a `terraform.tfvars.example` file provided that you can copy and update with your specific values:

     * `auto_join_subscription_id`, `auto_join_client_id`, `auto_join_client_secret`, `auto_join_tenant_id` will use the values obtained from creating the read-only auto-join Service Principal created in step #5 of the Deployment Prerequisites earlier.